backstage/backstage/.changeset/swift-fishes-smash.md

 '@backstage/backend-app-api': patch
 ---

-`getPath` should be optional as we provide a default value for it
+`HttpRouterFactoryOptions.getPath` is now optional as a default value is always provided in the factory.